 What is ESG investing (and ESG analysis)?

-As mentioned above, investors are implementing their analysis on the investment process with these non-financial factors.
+As mentioned above, investors are implementing their analysis of the investment process with these non-financial factors.
+Sustainable investing includes

 CFA Institute is a global, no-profit organization that gives financial education to investment professionals.
 Its aim is to support standards in education, ethics and professional excellence in the investment world.

-Although ESG metrics are not yet compulsory parts to have in financial reporting, companies are making disclosures in an autonomous sustainability report or in their annual report.
+ESG metrics are not compulsory parts of financial reporting yet.
+However, companies are making disclosures in an autonomous report or in their annual report.

-There are diverse institutions (e.g. the Global Reporting Initiative, GRI, the Task Force on Climate-related Financial Disclosures, TCFD, and the Sustainability Accounting Standards Board, SASB) that are working to establish standards and to determine practically how to incorporate ESG factors in the investment process.
+There are diverse institutions that are working to establish standards.
+They want to determine practically how to incorporate ESG factors in the investment process.
+Some of these are:

 Trends of ESG investing

-CFA Institue provides relevant research, experts advice, and it establishes standards to enable ESG investors in detecting these trends.
+CFA Institute provides relevant research and experts advice, and it establishes standards to enable ESG investors in detecting these trends.

 How to measure ESG data